jtbryan/jtbryan.github.io/README.md

 - Install dependencies: `yarn`
 - Run: `gulp`

-## Questions

-Having any issues file a [GitHub Issue](https://github.com/nrandecker/particle/issues/new).

 ## License

 This theme is free and open source software, distributed under the The MIT License.
 So feel free to use this Jekyll theme anyway you want.

 ## Credits

-This theme was partially designed with the inspiration from these fine folks
+This theme was designed with the initial inspiration from these fine folks
 - [Willian Justen](https://github.com/willianjusten/will-jekyll-template)
 - [Vincent Garreau](https://github.com/VincentGarreau/particles.js/)